nguyenkhois/code-template-generator/README.md

 |`-help`|-|View the help information|
 |`-u`|-| Automatic update checking and installation for the latest stable version (*) |

-(*) Administrator permission is required for the automatic updating.
-Here is example for MacOS and Ubuntu:
+(*) Administrator permission is required.
+Here is an example for MacOS and Ubuntu system:
 * `$ sudo generate -u`
-* `$ sudo generate --update`

 ### Sub option